 Last night we saw our first ever Mexican Pacific League baseball game, a matchup between the Obregon Yaquis and the Mexicali Águilas, at Estadio B-Air in Mexicali.
 The Mexican Pacific League is a “winter” league.
 The season starts in mid-October and runs through the end of December, making for rather pleasant baseball-watching weather in Mexico. … Continue reading Baseball in Mexicali, a lively evening of winter league action

 The only apprehension I’d had about seeing a baseball game in Mexicali was not knowing what to do in the event of an earthquake.
 We just sat through the earthquake instructions at Estadio B-Air.
 Stay calm and stay in your seat until the trembling stops, then follow directions from staff.
-I think I can handle … Continue reading Earthquake instructions
+I think I can handle … Continue reading Earthquake instructions and baseball in Mexicali

 I usually post an update before we leave on a road trip, but this morning I had too much to do and too little time to do it.
 We’re already safely at our hotel in Mexicali.
 Nice room.
 We haven’t checked out the rest of the property yet.